danwing/settle-requirements/draft-wing-settle-requirements.md

 # Related {#related}

-Martin Thomson wrote a document on HTTPS for Local Domains which covers requirements, discusses several solutions and their tradeoffs, and suggests a solution with hostnames encoding the server's public key {{thomson-hld}} in November 2017.
+Martin Thomson wrote {{thomson-hld}} on HTTPS for Local Domains which covers requirements, discusses several solutions and their tradeoffs, and suggests a solution where the client extends the Web Origin to include the server's public key.
+It does not allow the server to rotate its public key (as that would change the extended Web Origin).

+Dan Wing has proposed a Referee system which uses a new HTTPS-based server to authorize servers public keys (akin to an allowlist or to OCSP stapling) and encoding the server's public key into its hostname.
+{{?I-D.wing-settle-referee}}.
+However, like like {{thomson-hld}}, it does not allow a server to rotate its key as that would change the web origin (see {{web-origin}}).

+Michael Sweet has proposed a locally-deployed Certification Authority
+{{?I-D.sweet-iot-acme}} which meets most of this document's requirements.

 W3C worked on this problem from 2017 through 2021 {{w3c-httpslocal}}.
 More recently,
 W3C had a workshop on the problem in September 2024 {{tpac}}.